oct1473254/TheaterNotes/index.md

 #### Exercise 1: Working with a partner in a breakout room, create a Montage of 5 different images that convey a story.
 Five shots or takes, each one a maximum of fifteen seconds long, separated by blackouts, during which those in the audience close their eyes.
 The director can say, for example, "Lights out," and the audience members will close their eyes, and, "Lights up," and the audience members will open their eyes.
-- 5 images that use the frame of Zoom as a proscenium theater
 - Think about the 5 images that create a story through juxtaposition.
 Think about a beginning middle and end.
+- Create 5 images that use the frame of Zoom as a proscenium theater
 - No spoken text
 - Consider how you can use the space, the light, the framing of the camera.
 - Think about staging an *expresssion* or  than a description.
 An expression is what it feels like through a subjective lens.
 A description is an attempt to be as objective as possible.